Rinzyy/Voice-To-Speech-AI/README.md

-# NextJS Chat Application with OpenAI GPT Integration
+# NextJS Voice-to-Text Chat Application with OpenAI GPT Integration

 This project is a NextJS-based chat application that utilizes OpenAI's GPT models for a conversational AI experience.
 Users can interact with the chatbot using voice, which is then processed and responded to in real-time.